 Yes, blown glass can be formed with the aid of a mold.
 Fostoria is one of the major companies known to expertly craft elegant glass that was uniform in shape using this technique for many years.
 This type of ware will not have signs of being molded in the true sense, however, as described below.

-How Do You Tell the Difference Between Blown and Molded Glass?
+The Difference Between Blown and Molded Glass

 The first thing to look for on blown glass is a pontil mark (as further described below).
 Whether it's rough on the bottom or smoothed out, all blown glass will have this feature.
 Molded glass, which is the same as pressed glass, will not have a pontil mark on the bottom, and it will have mold seams present somewhere on the piece.
 The mold seams are usually found on the sides of glass where the parts of a glass mold fit together whether in two or three parts.